simon-fritz/MOB/README.md

 <img src="icon.png" alt="App Icon" width="300" height="300" />

+MOB stands for the German phrase "Mensch oder Bot" (Human or Bot).
+The application challenges students to detect whether they're chatting with a real person or an AI – testing their intuition and critical thinking in the age of conversational AI.

 ## ✨ Features

 - **Room Creation**: Teachers can create virtual rooms and share unique 4-digit codes for students to join.